Mehrsa-Mohajeri-Developer/Fashion_Template_Project_3/README.md

 # Fashion_Template_With_Grid

 **If you're in the fashion industry and you want to showcase photos of the clothes and other items you've designed on your website, this template is the best choice for you.
-So, take a look at my code ♥️🎀**
+So, check out my code ♥️🎀**

 ![screencapture-mehrsa-mohajeri-developer-github-io-Fashion-Template-With-Grid-2023-09-27-18_14_58](https://github.com/Mehrsa-Mohajeri-Developer/Fashion_Template_With_Grid/assets/145048780/656dcf37-0411-48fc-aae5-8136a80e8209)